 In May 2006, Graceland SIFE was named the SIFE U.S. National Champion.
 The team then competed in Paris, France, with teams from 44 other countries at the SIFE World Cup.
 There, they finished second to a great team from China.
 On April 16, 2012, Graceland SIFE was named a Regional Champion for the 12th consecutive year at the competition in Chicago.
 They competed at the SIFE National Exposition in Kansas City, Missouri on May 22 – 24, 2012, and placed in the top eight teams in the United States.

 Sandage Center Staff

-Jared Doty, BA, Director, Sandage Center for the Study of Free Enterprise and Entrepreneurship
+Jared Doty, MBA, Director, Sandage Center for the Study of Free Enterprise and Entrepreneurship

 Doty has served as the Director of the Sandage Center for the Study of Free Enterprise and Entrepreneurship at Graceland University since Spring 2016 and is the faculty sponsor for the Graceland University Enactus (formerly Students in Free Enterprise or SIFE) team.
 Doty also serves as a member of the Lamoni Development Corporation.
-He holds degrees from Graceland University and is finishing his master's in business administration at Southeast Missouri.
+He holds degrees from Graceland University and completed his master's in business administration at Southeast Missouri State University in 2017.

 Prior to being selected as the Sandage Center for the Study of Free Enterprise and Entrepreneurship Director, Doty spent many years in student life working with student leaders as well as serving on numerous committees and special projects.
 Doty has presented at both regional and national conferences on topics related to student development and has spent time consulting with several small businesses across North America.